un4b0mber/krypto_info_mobile_app/README.md

 ## 🎉 That’s it!
 The app will start running on your phone and fetch live data from your local API.

 > ⚠️ **Note:** The app will continue working as long as your **ngrok** server is active.
 If you stop ngrok or turn off XAMPP, data updates will stop.
+>
+> 🔁 Also make sure `timer.py` is always running to keep the backend data fresh!

+> ⚠️ **Note:** The app will continue working as long as your **ngrok** server is active.
+If you stop ngrok or turn off XAMPP, data updates will stop.